mizu-bai/Gaussian-LAMMPS-ReaxFF/README.md

 ## Usage

-In `src`, there is an script for `CHON-2017_w` forcefield.
+In `src`, there is a script for `CHON-2017_w` forcefield.
 If one wants to switch to other forcefields, modify all settings about atoms.

-In `example`, folder `H2O` is an optimization task while `HCN` is an transition state search task.
+In `example`, folder `H2O` is an optimization task while `HCN` is a transition state search task.

 **NOTE**: `opt=nomicro` & `freq=num`